BolajiAyodeji/Blogposts/ck3tyrb4j01kt6qs180hpzaso.md

 ## Why Audit?

-Most accessibility tools are meant to be run on applications that have been deployed already, and this can result in delays and serious debugging issues.
+Most accessibility tools are meant to be run on applications that have been deployed already, which can result in delays and serious debugging issues.

 - It is more of a command
 - To save time